ColleagueRiley/Clipboard-Copy-Paste/README.md

 		}
 ```

-Now, you can pass the final array of supported targets to the requestor via `XChangeProperty`.
+You can pass the final array of supported targets to the requestor using `XChangeProperty`.
 This tells the requestor which targets to expect for the original list it sent.

 The message will be sent out asap when [`XFlush`](https://www.x.org/releases/X11R7.5/doc/man/man3/XSync.3.html) is called.

-Then you can free your copy of the target array with `XFree`.
+You can free your copy of the target array with `XFree`.

 ```c
 		XChangeProperty((Display*) display,